 The tobacco town, the culture donation, and the deleted emails

-By Krijn Schramade When British American Tobacco (BAT) closed its factory doors in the small town of Zevenaar in 2007, it donated 400,000 euros to
+When British American Tobacco (BAT) closed its factory doors in the small town of Zevenaar in 2007, it donated 400,000 euros to set up ‘Stichting

 Krijn Schramade (1980) worked as a management consultant until a sense of urgency, commitment and curiosity drove him to investigative journalism.
 He focuses on the connections between industry, politics and government, especially in the defence sector.
 In 2016, he published a book about the reduction of the Dutch armed forces after the Cold War.
 At Tobacco Investigations Desk (2017-2018), Schramade organised a series of investigations based on extensive WOB (Freedom of Information, FOI) requests.
 He is currently researching the private military industry.

-By Krijn Schramade When British American Tobacco (BAT) closed its factory doors in the small town of Zevenaar in 2007, it donated 400,000 euros to
+When British American Tobacco (BAT) closed its factory doors in the small town of Zevenaar in 2007, it donated 400,000 euros to set up ‘Stichting

-By Krijn Schramade Based on the Dutch Public Access to Government Information Act (Wet openbaarheid van bestuur, WOB), The Investigative Desk unearthed 1362 pages of
+Based on the Dutch Public Access to Government Information Act (Wet openbaarheid van bestuur, WOB), The Investigative Desk unearthed 1362 pages of documents about contacts

-The Investigative Desk is an independent platform for investigative journalism, focusing on large international industrial sectors such as defence & security, energy, food, pharmaceuticals & health care, and tobacco.
+The Investigative Desk is an independent platform for investigative journalism, focusing on large international industrial sectors such as tobacco, food and chemicals, finance, energy, pharmaceuticals and health care, defence and security.

 Read more